jamie-brannan/hundred-days-swift/00__intro/d002/d002_w02__notes__d02_notes.md

 ```

+:rocket: This will end up being useful for keeping things type-safe and working with data bases right?

 ## :eight: [Enumerations](https://www.hackingwithswift.com/sixty/2/8/enumerations)

 >Enumerations – usually called just *enums* – are a way of defining groups of related values in a way that makes them easier to use.